sdras/awesome-actions/README.md

 - [Find and automatically fix typos and grammar issues in your code](https://github.com/sobolevn/misspell-fixer-action)
 - [Translation](https://github.com/fabasoad/translation-action) - Translate text from any language to any language.

+### Fun

+- [Add equivalent of a like button in your README](https://github.com/ariary/Readme-Like-Button) - Visualize community approval on some part of your readme (can be used as a poll).

 ### Cheat Sheet